News and Links:

 The book is titled: "Dorothy Day: The World will be Saved by Beauty"

-Click on the school logos below to read the articles.
+Click on the logo below to read about her visit.

 The Claretians, a congregation of priests and brothers headquartered in Chicago, IL and dedicated to social justice were instrumental in the cause for Dorothy's canonization by being the first to propose that she should be declared a saint.
 They promoted this through their publications, S.A.L.T and U.S. Catholic Magazine.
 They began their campaign in the 1980s and carried it forward until the Archdiocese of NY officially opened the cause in 2000.
 The image of Dorothy to the left was the front side of a prayer card they distributed.
 They printed close to 300,000 of these between 1983-2000.
 Clicking on Dorothy's image to the left will lead to a link with all the articles they published over the years.